amalgamaria/droso_toxicogenomics-genetic_variation_and_sexual_dimorphism_in_susceptibility_to_4_methylimidazole/raw_data/README.md

-# Raw data files contained in this folder
+# Input data files contained in this folder

 DGRP3_204_4methyl.csv
 - This file contains four headers: Line, Sex, Mean, and StError